markkurossi/iql/README.md

 SELECT ref.Name, ref.Price, ref.Weigth, portfolio.Weigth AS Portfolio
 FROM
     (
         SELECT ".name"     AS Name,
                ".avgprice" AS Price,
                ".share"    AS Weight,
                ".link"     AS link
-        FROM HTML ",reference.html" FILTER "tbody > tr" WHERE length(link) > 0
+        FROM HTML ",reference.html" FILTER "tbody > tr" WHERE link <> ''
     ) AS ref,
     (
         SELECT 0 AS Name,